-The prospect of this future does not present itself to us, as every student of sociology will acknowledge, in bright colours.
+The prospect on the horizon does not present itself to us

+in bright colors.
 I would not go so far as to assert that we are on the eve of universal social bankruptcy, but that the signs of the times are ominous admits of no denial.
 To be sure, in the control of nature and her forces, immense gains are being registered year by year, and the boldest imagination is unable to foretell to what heights of power in this respect the race may attain in the next half century.
-As a result of this, the comforts of life are increasing.
-World-intercourse and communication are constantly becoming more rapid and widespread.
+As a result of this the comforts of life are increasing.
+Worldintercourse and communication are constantly becoming more rapid and widespread.
 Asia and Africa, until recently dormant, gradually feel themselves drawn into the larger circle of stirring life.
 Aided by sport, the principles of hygiene exert a growing influence.
 Consequently, we are physically stronger than the preceding generation.
 We live longer.
 And in combating the defects and infirmities that threaten and afflict our bodily life, surgical science makes us marvel at her achievements.
 In brief, the material, tangible side of life holds out the fairest of promises for the future.